WIAA boys basketball: La Crosse Central can't keep up with hot-shooting Pewaukee in D2 state championship

 After senior Colin Adams hit a 3-pointer to put Central in front 20-19 with 6 minutes, 3 seconds left in the first half, Ashton Janowski started an 11-0 run with a 3-pointer.

-The Pirates, who made seven of their 15 3-pointers in the first half, connected on three 3s during that run as their lead grew to 30-20 with 2:48 left before the break.
+The Pirates, who made seven of their 15 3-pointers in the first half, connected on three 3s during that stretch as their lead grew to 30-20 with 2:48 left before the break.

 But the RiverHawks responded with five points from senior guard Devon Fielding — first with a drive to the hoop, then with a triple from the left corner — to bring Central within 30-25 at the half.